 2.1 Guidelines

 By now it will have become clear that the concern is a definite complaint.
-In some cases, the Head-teacher will already have been involved in looking at the matter; in others it will be their first involvement.
+In some cases, the Headteacher will already have been involved in looking at the matter; in others it will be their first involvement.

-As the Head-teacher has responsibility for the day-to-day running of the whole school, she has responsibility for the implementation of a complaints system, including the decisions about their own involvement at the various stages.
+As the Headteacher has responsibility for the day-to-day running of the whole school, she has responsibility for the implementation of a complaints system, including the decisions about their own involvement at the various stages.
 One of the reasons for having the various 'stages' in a complaint’s procedure is to reassure complainants that more than one person is hearing their complaint.

 2.2 Procedures